fonoster/routr/SPECS.md

 **Test Criteria**

-The *EdgePoint* MUST pass all the tests prescribed in chapter *1.x* of the `SIP Connect v1.1`.
+The *EdgePort* MUST pass all the tests prescribed in chapter *1.x* of the `SIP Connect v1.1`.
 Additionally, the *EdgePort* MUST pass the following tests:

 1. Routing INVITE messages for SIP Clients located at separate *EdgePorts*
 2. Signaling for popular WebRTC clients